zarr-developers/zarr-python/v3-roadmap-and-design.md

 ## Goals

 - Provide a complete implementation of Zarr V3 through the Zarr-Python API
-- Align the Zarr-Python array API with the [array API Standard](https://data-apis.org/array-api/latest/)
 - Clear the way for exciting extensions / ZEPs (i.e. [sharding](https://zarr-specs.readthedocs.io/en/latest/v3/codecs/sharding-indexed/v1.0.html), [variable chunking](https://zarr.dev/zeps/draft/ZEP0003.html), etc.)
 - Provide a developer API that can be used to implement and register V3 extensions
 - Improve the performance of Zarr-Python by streamlining the interface between the Store layer and higher level APIs (e.g. Groups and Arrays)
 - Clean up the internal and user facing APIs
 - Improve code quality and robustness (e.g. achieve 100% type hint coverage)
+- Align the Zarr-Python array API with the [array API Standard](https://data-apis.org/array-api/latest/)

 ## Examples of what 3.0 will enable?
 1. Reading and writing V3 spec-compliant groups and arrays
 2. V3 extensions including sharding and variable chunking.
-3. Consolidation of writes (e.g. array metadata + attributes concurrently)
-4. Improved concurrency when creating/reading/writing to stores (imagine a `create_hierarchy(zarr_objects)` function).
+3. Improved performance by leveraging concurrency when creating/reading/writing to stores (imagine a `create_hierarchy(zarr_objects)` function).
-5. User-developed extensions (e.g. storage-transformers) can be registered with Zarr-Python at runtime
+4. User-developed extensions (e.g. storage-transformers) can be registered with Zarr-Python at runtime

 ## Non-goals (of this document)